xianming-gu/AdaFuse/README.md

 Implementation of "AdaFuse: Adaptive Medical Image Fusion Based on Spatial-Frequential Cross Attention"

-This paper is our internal conference paper, the latest model have been published in Biomedical Signal Processing and Control 2024, follow [this link](https://github.com/xianming-gu/ASFE-Fusion) to view.
+This paper is our internal conference paper, the latest model have been published in Biomedical Signal Processing and Control 2024, please follow [this link](https://github.com/xianming-gu/ASFE-Fusion) to view.

 ## Setup Main Environment
 Python 3.8